 - The old treaty with Portugal has been terminated and has not been applicable as of 1 January 2019.
 The new treaty is not in force; consequently, Finland has no applicable tax treaty with Portugal.

 European Commission (EC) regulations 883/2004, 1408/71, and 987/2009 apply to EU/EEA member states:

 |Cyprus (the Greek part)||Italy||Romania|

-Switzerland: The aforementioned regulations are applicable on the basis of the agreement on free movement between Switzerland and the EU.
+Switzerland: The aforementioned regulations are applicable on the basis of the agreement on free movement between Switzerland and the European Union.

 United Kingdom: The aforementioned regulations are applicable on the basis of the agreement on trade and cooperation between the United Kingdom and the European Union.